rotki/rotki/docs/api.rst

    :resjson bool result: A boolean indicating success or failure
    :statuscode 200: The exchange has been successfully deleted
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: No user is logged in.
-The exchange is not registered or some other error
+   :statuscode 401: No user is logged in.
+   :statuscode 409: The exchange is not registered or some other error
    :statuscode 500: Internal rotki error

 Edit an exchange entry